varigence/docs/bimlflex/reference-documentation/ZipArchiveImport.md

 # Zip Archive Import

-Should imported files be compressed when they are archived
+Determines whether imported files are compressed when they are archived.

 Notes:
 * This setting is part of the `Core` settings category.